Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - The default "Defeat your enemies" objective now displays in custom games on the upper-left part of the screen.

+* Quests
+- Added the possibility of accepting in-game quests at barracks-type buildings.
+- Added "The Good Seasons" quest for the Germanics.
+- Added "The Sun Shields" quest for the Germanics, and removed the equivalent trigger.

 -----------------------------------------------------------------------
 - 2.4.0
 -----------------------------------------------------------------------